sky-uk/kfp-operator/docs-gen/content/docs/getting-started/installation.md

 ## Providers

+Supported providers are:
-Supported providers currently are Kubeflow Pipelines and Vertex AI.
+- Kubeflow Pipelines
+- Vertex AI

 Install one or more by following these instructions.
+Please refer to the [respective configuration section](../../reference/configuration/#provider-configuration) before proceeding.

 ### Build and Install